GeorgeBrown128/electricdragon.net/content/post/rfid-reader.md

 design.
 This project was done in partnership with [Harry Beadle](http://harrybeadle.co.uk/).

 The board is designed to operate with 125kHz tags.
-These have been superseeded by 13&nbsp;MHz ISM tags for most modern applications.
-125kHz is still the standard for animal chiping though.
-(I haven't found a test subject to confim this yet!)
+These have been superseded by 13&nbsp;MHz ISM tags for most modern applications.
+125kHz is still the standard for animal chipping though.
+(I haven't found a test subject to confirm this yet!)

 The project started out with an introduction to circuit simulation.
 An